Anti-Inflammatory Diet Plan →

 3. In a large mixing bowl, beat together the egg yolks, ⅓ cup sugar, and berries until smooth.

-4. In small bowl, whisk or sift together the almond flour, and baking powder together in a small bowl.
+4. Whisk or sift together the almond flour, and baking powder together in a small bowl.
 Gently combine with egg yolk mixture until a thick batter is formed.
 Set aside.

 5. In a mixing bowl (or bowl of a stand mixer), add the egg whites.
 Whisk on medium high speed until stiff peaks form.
 About 2-3 minutes.